 With technological advances, fraud has taken on new faces, specifically in the form of scams.
 The Logan City Police Department is committed to providing citizens with the resources and knowledge to combat these scams.

-The scams are targeting all of our citizens with many of them coming from online and phone scams.
-All scams have the same goal: take your money to make it theirs.
-We’ve listed a few common scams that have affected our citizens.
+The scams are targeting citizens with many of them coming from online and phone scams.
+All scams have the same goal "take your money to make it theirs".

 Occurrences of computer-related crimes are on the rise and can have devastating consequences for the victims.
 These crimes include, but are not limited to:

 Fake Date/Romance Scams- After starting an online romance with a potential interest who is living abroad, they begin to ask you for money for emergency bills.
 Watch the video below for an example of a real romance scan.

 Warrant/Utility Scams- Receiving a call from someone claiming they are from the government or utility company and if you don’t pay immediately your services will be cut off or you will be arrested.
 They have been asking for payments in the form of gift cards.
 They are able to make the phone number appear to be from the actual Company or government.

 Virus hoax/Ransomware- You are contacted by “Microsoft Windows Support” and told your PC has a virus.
 The scammer offers to resolve the problem immediately if you give them your credit card and/or remote access to your PC.
 They then hold your data for ransom until you pay, oftentimes in the form of gift cards.